junxit/us-congress-bills-113/metadata.md

 - 2013-12-02 — Introduced in House
 - 2013-12-02 — Introduced in House
 - 2013-12-02 — Referred to the House Committee on Transportation and Infrastructure.
+- 2013-12-04 — Committee Consideration and Mark-up Session Held.
+- 2013-12-04 — Ordered to be Reported by Voice Vote.
+- 2013-12-19 — Placed on the Union Calendar, Calendar No. 217.
+- 2013-12-19 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+113-299.
+- 2013-12-19 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+113-299.